-In one of the first screens of Space Quest 2 there was a suspicious square of grass outlined by dots, concealing a pitfall.
+In one of the first screens of Space Quest 2 there was a suspicious square of grass outlined by dots, concealing a Pit Trap.
 The command "look at trap", which only worked on this screen, would tell you to stop being paranoid.

 With the modern trend of flash animation, there is almost no difference between backgrounds and cels, completely averting this trope altogether by the fortune of new technology.

 Animaniacs made fun of this.
 In one episode, the Warner Brothers (and Sister) were rented out to a Hanna-Barbera-esque company, and placed in a Yogi-Bear-esque cartoon with plenty of these.

 The Animals of Farthing Wood averted this by having certain objects painted on the animation cels so that the characters could use them without them looking conspicuous beforehand.